 Agile works by breaking down the barriers of getting new products to customers quickly.
 It does this in a few ways.
-Agile fosters a collaborative, creative environment where teams work together on one product or project instead of an annual or bi-annual launch.
-This allows teams to quickly turn out smaller products, fixes or updates.
-Progress is measured in small steps –– one little project at a time.
+Agile fosters a collaborative, creative environment where teams work together on one product or project instead of an annual or biannual launch.
+This allows teams to quickly turn out smaller products, fixes, or updates.
+Progress is measured in small steps — one little project or deliverable at a time.
 Agile then takes it a step further by encouraging quick iteration cycles.

-Agile and the digital builder: A perfect pair
+Agile workflows and the digital builder: A perfect pair

 Agile as preparation for uncertainty

 If there’s one thing to take away from the digital-first era, it’s that it is highly competitive.
-With so much competition, you need to meet customer needs faster, and with relevant, timely content –– before a competitor beats you to it.
-Agile can be a massive boost to the things that matter: time to market, exceptional digital experiences, and organizational health.
+With so much competition, you need to meet customer needs faster, and with relevant, timely content – before a competitor beats you to it.
+Agile can be a massive boost to the things that matter: time to market, exceptional digital experiences, customer satisfaction, and organizational health.

 Contentful’s extensible and flexible content platform is the perfect tool for agile development.
-For starters, we have the app marketplace which allows you to add your favourite tools and services to the platform.
+For starters, we have the app marketplace which allows you to add your favorite tools, integrations, and services to the platform.
 It’s also perfect for agile teams.
 Developers and content creators can work simultaneously on the same product at the same time.

 Sign up for a free Contentful account and start building today.

 Do you want to learn more about agile methodology?
 Here are some helpful answers to start you on the right track.